meshcloud/meshcloud-docs/paas/services/backup/configuration.md

 4. When you have completed the steps above, you are all set and you can continue to create the Service File Endpoint and Backup Plan Configuration

 ## Configure a File Endpoint
-Now, that you have accessed the Dashboard you should see an overview of the Service Brokers capabilites.
-File Endpoint.
-To create a new File Endpoint, please use the URL above from `cf service yourServiceName` and open it in a Browser.
+First we need to create a File Endpoint (if you want to know what a File Endpoint is, please continue to read here: [Backup](/paas/services/backup.md)).
+To create a File Endpoint, please follow the steps below:

+1. In the Dashboard Overview, you should see the following sections: File Endpoints, Backup Plans, Backup Jobs
+2.

 ## Configure a Backup Plan